Joy does not simply happen to us. We have to choose joy and keep choosing it every day.Henri Nouwen

-Speaking of traumas, I believe everyone experience some sort of trauma in their lives but maybe to different extent.
+Speaking of traumas, I believe everyone experiences some sort of trauma in their lives but maybe to a different extent.
 However, trauma is trauma, no matter how big or small.
 They leave you a scar that is always present, reminding you of what happened in the past.
 Traumas can change you as a person.
 Traumas can change your worldview.
 Traumas can paralyze you.
-But traumas can also make your grow.
+But traumas can also make you grow.

 PIN IT FOR LATER

-The pattern guides you step by step through tapestry crochet and cross stitch, with clear written instructions, pictures and video tutorials.
+The Joy Framed Decor crochet pattern guides you step by step through the tapestry crochet and cross stitch techniques with clear written instructions, pictures and video tutorials.

 If this is your first time trying cross stitch on crochet, take a look at this quick video.
 It is really easy!
 Besides this video, I also have very detailed written instructions and picture tutorial in the pattern to guide you along the way.

 To work on this pattern, you will need: